 Look for street markets and shop at local stores.
 Eating the local food doesn’t always have to mean eating out either, you can eat the local food from the supermarket now and again and save yourself a few quid.
 Carry a spoon around with you to help spread cheese / drink soup / eat yogurt from a shop etc. This little trick saved me loads when I was backpacking Europe.

-5. Walk when you can
+5. Walk when you can to travel for less

 I get it.
 It’s hot, taxis are air conditioned, and with the whole taxi app thing, so easy too, but NO.